-The fall of the Berlin Wall in November 1989 and the eventual disintegration of the Soviet Union ended the cold war era.
-It also ended the East- West division of the world that was based on the rivalry of the United States and its allies and the Soviet Union and its allies.
+In November 1989, the Berlin Wall fell and after that the process of Disintegration of Soviet Union started.
+Eventually, in 1991, Cold War ended with the disintegration of Soviet Union.
+It also ended the East- West division of the world that was based on the rivalry of the United States and the Soviet Union.

-The developments in the post-cold war period can be analyzed through five major dimensions:
+The developments in the post-cold war period can be analyzed through five major consequences:

-- (i) End of Cold War and rise of new states: The end of Cold War led to the end of an international order dominated by the two superpowers, the United States and the Soviet Union.
-It also saw the emergence of new states after the disintegration of the Soviet Union. - (ii) Emergence of Unipolarity: The Cold War between United States and the Soviet Union came to end signaling the end of bipolarity.
-This led to the emergence of a unipolar world order dominated by the United States. - (iii) Human Rights and Humanitarian intervention: There was an increasing awareness about human rights and also a rise in intervention for humanitarian purposes. - (iv) Terrorism: The nature of terrorism changed after the 11 September 2001 attacks (also known as 9/11 attacks) against the United States. - (v) Multipolarity and Regionalism: This phase primarily saw the rise of China and India, the growing importance of the Indo-Pacific region and also the rise of
+(i) End of Cold War and rise of new states : The end of Cold War led to the end of an international order dominated by the two superpowers, the United States and the Soviet Union.
+It also saw the emergence of new states after the disintegration of the Soviet Union.

+(ii) Emergence of Unipolarity : The Cold War between United States and the Soviet Union came to end signaling the end of bipolarity.
+This led to the emergence of a unipolar world order dominated by the United States.

+(iii) Human Rights and Humanitarian intervention : There was an increasing awareness about human rights and also a rise in intervention for humanitarian purposes.

+(iv) Terrorism : The nature of terrorism changed after the 11 September 2001 attacks (also known as 9/11 attacks) against the United States.

+(v) Multipolarity and Regionalism : This phase primarily saw the rise of China and India, the growing importance of the